orcfax/glossary/README.md

 ![Orcfax domain](assets/orcfax-concept-june2024.png)

 # About
-This glossary is [reference](https://diataxis.fr/reference-explanation/) documentation that is intended to guide Orcfax design and development.
+This glossary is [reference](https://diataxis.fr/reference/) documentation that is intended to guide Orcfax design and development.
-That means the glossary terms must be comprehensive, unambigous, as well as semantically and logically consistent with all other terms in the same glossary.
+That means the glossary terms must be comprehensive, unambigous, as well as semantically and logically consistent with all other terms in the glossary.

 The Orcfax [documentation site](https://docs.orcfax.io) contains more detailed explainer documentation that is better meant for stakeholders to understand Orcfax concepts and objectives.